Home

 About the Plan

-The National Prescription Drug Plan is one of several initiatives by the Government of The Bahamas to improve access to health care services and in so doing to enhance health and quality of life of Bahamians.
+The National Prescription Drug Plan is one of several initiatives by the Government of The Bahamas to improve access to health care services; and in doing so, to enhance health and quality of life of Bahamians.

 The Plan is managed by the National Insurance Board and is being implemented in phases.
 The National Prescription Drug Plan is but the first step towards a national and comprehensive health and wellness program.